-Lobbying usually involves making views known to politicians and public servants about laws, policies and practices and possibly seeking to have those laws, policies and practices changed.
+Lobbying involves making views known to politicians and public servants about laws, policies and practices as well as potentially seeking to have those laws, policies and practices changed.
 Lobbying takes many different forms.
-You may be making your views known as a private citizen on issues which directly affect you or you may be making submissions or representations on issues that affect many people.
-You may be lobbying in person or you may get someone else to lobby on your behalf or lobby through writing.
+You may make your views known as a private citizen on issues that directly affect you, or you may present views on issues that affect other groups of people.
+You may lobby in person, get someone else to lobby on your behalf or lobby through writing.

-The Regulation of Lobbying Act 2015 came into effect on 1 September 2015 and provides that certain people who are carrying on lobbying activities must register with the Standards in Public Office Commission.
+The Regulation of Lobbying Act 2015 provides that people who are lobbying must register with the Standards in Public Office Commission.
 They must also provide information about their lobbying activities.
 It also provides a code of conduct for lobbying activities and introduces a “cooling-off” period during which some former officials may not do any lobbying.

-- The person you are lobbying is a designated public official
+- You are communicating directly or indirectly with a designated public official

-- The communication is about a relevant matter and is not an excepted communication
+- The communication is not an excepted communication

 Designated public official

-The communication must be with a designated public official.
+Lobbying is communication with a designated public official.
 Designated public officials are:

 - Ministers of the Government and Ministers of State

-- Other members of Dáil Éireann and Seanad Éireann
+- Other members of Dáil Éireann (TDs) and Seanad Éireann (Senators)

-- Members of the European Parliament for constituencies in the State
+- Members of the European Parliament (MEPs) for constituencies in the State

 - Special advisers